claes/hemlis/README.md

     source $(type hemlis-install)

 If you then execute secrets.sh, the secrets will be installed.
 In this case, the shell variable is defined within the shell process, and would not leak to the environment.
 It is however an ugly practise mix the definition of secrets with program code, and also here the secret would not be encrypted at rest.
 So neither this is how you should do it!
-But getting closer.

-We need to create a way to combine the secrets with the hemlis-install invocation dynamically, without leaking the secrets outside the installation process.
+We need to create a way to combine the secrets with the hemlis-install invocation dynamically, without leaking the secrets outside the installation process, and without storing the secrets unencrypted.

-A good practise is as follows:
+This can be done as follows:

 Define the secrets using a password management tool.
 For example, using the pass password manager (https://www.passwordstore.org), you can store the pass secret "nixos-secrets" with contents as

     home_wifi_password="Pa$sw0rd"

-just like the contents of the plain text file in the first exaxmple.
+just like the contents of the plain text file in the first example.

-You can then execute
+You will then let pass decrypt the file when you want to install the secrets:

     (set -e; pass nixos-secrets && echo "source $(type hemlis-install)") | sudo bash -s

-This command will let pass decrypt your secret, and combine the output with a statement to source the hemlis-install script.
+This command will let pass decrypt your secrets, and combine the output with a statement to source the hemlis-install script.
 The result will be a script, that is very similar to the second example, that is piped to standard input of another bash process that executes it.
 This way the secrets are not stored in plaintext and do not pollute the environment.

 To deploy the secrets remotely, you can modfiy the command to run the installation part using ssh